 - The demolished structure was issued a demolition permit and corresponding signed inspection card.

 - A building permit was issued for the construction of a new building.

 - The maximum allowable square footage is determined using the County Assessor’s office building record document(s).

-- Continuous ownership (i.e., grant deed) of the parcel to qualify for a refund if demolition and new construction does not take place within the same calendar year or school year.
+- Continuous ownership (i.e., grant deed) of the parcel to qualify for a refund of demolition.

 - Mobile Homes Developer Fee cannot be levied on manufactured or mobile homes located, installed, or occupied on a space in a mobile home park if construction on that space, under a building permit, began on or before September 1, 1986.